outerbounds/terraform-aws-metaflow/README.md

 ![modules diagram](./docs/terraform_modules.png)

 You can either use this high-level module, or submodules individually.
-See each module's corresponding `README.md` for more details.
+See each submodule's corresponding `README.md` for more details.

 Here's a minimal end-to-end example of using this module with VPC:

 ```terraform
 # Random suffix for this deployment
 resource "random_string" "suffix" {